 When we entered the pen, we immediately saw the furry fluffy Huskies lined up by the sled and they were so energetic and excited to run.
-Usually, a sled will carry two persons: one passenger sat at the front, and the other stood at the back, controlling the speed by stepping on the brakes.
+Usually, a sled will carry two persons: one passenger sits at the front, and the other stands at the back, controlling the speed by stepping on the brakes.

 Go snowshoeing & trekking in the forest